Healthspan versus lifespan — why the right target is to compress morbidity

 The intuition James Fries had in 1980

 The concept is not new.
-In July 1980, in the New England Journal of Medicine, James Fries published a six-page paper that quietly changed how researchers think about aging.
+In July 1980, in the New England Journal of Medicine, James Fries published a six-page paper that quietly changed how I, and a generation of researchers, think about aging.
 The title: "Aging, Natural Death, and the Compression of Morbidity."

-Forty-six years later, we know that proposal is technically possible — some populations did compress morbidity — but in practice, in many societies, the expansion of morbidity has won.
+Forty-six years later, I can say that proposal is technically possible — I have seen populations and individuals who did compress morbidity — but in practice, in the wards I trained in and the offices I have run, the expansion of morbidity has won.
 People are living longer, yes.
 But they are living more years sick.

 The number no one looks at — the healthspan-lifespan gap

-The broadest analysis to date was published in December 2024, in JAMA Network Open, by Garmany and Terzic.
+The broadest analysis I have read was published in December 2024, in JAMA Network Open, by Garmany and Terzic.
 They compared life expectancy (lifespan) with healthy life expectancy (healthspan, measured by the WHO HALE metric) across 183 countries from 2000 to 2019.

 The findings are uncomfortable.
 The global average gap between the two numbers grew from 8.5 to 9.6 years over the period.
 Almost a decade lived in disease or significant disability.
 And the worst position among developed economies was the United States, with a 12.4-year gap.
 Women had, on average, 2.4 more years of gap than men — not because they live worse, but because they live longer through the phase in which non-communicable diseases (cardiovascular, metabolic, oncologic, neurodegenerative) collect their bill.